 So there you have it.
 I wish Yardley had invented this during the period of my life when I couldn’t afford Cristalle, but better late than never.
 Oh and a huge Hallelujah that this totally lacks Vanilla, red fruit or anything candy floss.
 Common Sense prevailed at Yardley.

-Versace Bright Crystal was created by perfumer Alberto Morillas and launched in 2006.
-It is a perfume of its time in so far as it joins legions of fruity florals already present on the shelves and in years to come we will smell this and think it smells dated, like a perfume of the Noughties.
+It is a perfume of its time in so far as it joins legions of fruity florals already present on the shelves and in years to come we will smell this and think it smells dated, like a typical perfume of the mid Noughties.

 I had heard that Bright Crystal was similar to Avon Femme so I decided to run an experiment.
 I applied Bright Crystal to one arm and the recent Avon Femme to the other (also reviewed earlier in my blog).
 For the first ten minutes it was hard to tell them apart.
 However, Bright Crystal retained its clean floral notes whilst Avon Femme began to smell like the basenotes of Avon Incandessence: like plastic flowers with a hint of synthetic Peaches.
 The bottles are similar though.